bluescan/synth/README.md

 # Synth
 An Amiga mod player written in C using Port Audio.
+This C code was written a long time ago (1996) so it seems likely the outstanding issues below may remain outstanding indefinitely.
+For posterity:

 ### To Do
 The current outstanding items for synth: